louismollick/ECSE420Project/README.md

 ## Problems/Questions observed
 - WebAssembly runtime is faster than native for sequential implementation!?!
-- Running the pthreads.c program in WebAssembly with a high matrix size (~2000) returns an incorrect value:
+- Running either program (sequential.c or pthreads.c) in WebAssembly with a high matrix size (~2000) returns the same incorrect value:
 ```
 ➜  ECSE420Project git:(main) ✗ ./out/native/pthreads.o 2000 4
 2664667000 2662668000 2660669000 2658670000 2656671000 2654672000 2652673000 2650674000 2648675000 2646676000 ...